-And on October 10, 2015, I became a drink driving statistic in New Zealand.
+That night, I became a drunk driving statistic in New Zealand.

 *Photo courtesy of FAIRFAX NZ